Qiskit/qiskit-ibm-runtime/README.md

 ### Estimator

-This is a primitive that takes circuits and observables to evaluate expectation values and variances for a given parameter input.
-This primitive allows users to efficiently calculate and interpret expectation values of quantum operators required for many algorithms.
+This primitive takes circuits and observables as input, to evaluate expectation values and variances for a given parameter input.
+This Estimator allows users to efficiently calculate and interpret expectation values of quantum operators required for many algorithms.

 To invoke the `Estimator` primitive: